xAsmodeus/Matlab-Function-Block-Python-Integration/README.md

 ## 🛠️ Approach

-In general, my MATLAB required almost no modification to run Python.
-There are functions such as **pyenv** that are useful for setting up Python in MATLAB, as well as **py.sys.version** for checking whether the interface is working.

 - USED: Display block, constants(input)/output blocks, Matlab Function Block.

 **1) Two inputs -> adds the numbers together -> displays the result.**